ENVIRONMENTAL SUSTAINABILITY

 Greenhouse Gas Emission

 Since 2015, FET has implemented the ISO 14064-1 Greenhouse Gas Inventory and established medium- and long-term goals for managing greenhouse gas emissions.
-By 2030, FET aims to reduce total greenhouse gas emissions in Scope I and II, as well as Scope III, by 42% compared to 2021 levels.
-For more details on greenhouse gas emissions, please refer to section 3.2, "Overview of FET's Environmental Footprint."
+By 2030, FET aims to reduce total greenhouse gas emissions in Scope 1 and 2 by 43.6% compared to 2021 levels, and reduce Scope 3 emissions by 42% within the same timeframe.